timonla/blog/diet-review-sep-2020/post.md

-# Down to Earth - Whole Foods Plant Based Diet - Review
+# Down to Earth - Whole Foods Plant Based Diet

 My diet is a very important topic for me and as such I am willing to experiment a lot with it and throw everything, I thought I knew, overboard if I obtain some new information.